Wednesday, July 9, 2025

 A Banded Swallowtail (Papilio demolion) was enjoying the hot sun on the ground.

-Getting a good shot with details under the sun is not easy - the green tends to be overexposed.
+Getting a good shot with details under the sun is not easy as the green tends to be overexposed.

 I like to photograph two or more butterflies puddling together though the Chocolate Albetross (Appias lyncid) and the Great Orange Tip (Hebomoia glaucippe) are rather common here.